wirelineio/wns/devnet/FULL-NODE.md

 Get funds to run a validator, then run the following command to create a validator (change the moniker below):

-Note: Use the passphrase from `./scripts/setup.sh`.
+Note: Use the CLI passphrase from `~/.wire/secrets`.

 ```bash
 $ wnscli tx staking create-validator \